syncfusion-content/uwp-docs/uwp/Radial-Slider/Overview.md

 # About Syncfusion® UWP Radial Slider (SfRadialSlider) Control

-The SfRadialSlider provides an optimized interface for selecting a numeric value using touch interface.
+The UWP Radial or Circular Slider provides an optimized interface for selecting a numeric value using touch interface.

 ![Circular slider to select numeric values](Overview_images/Overview_img1.png)